MDG TEACHER RESOURCES

-Nothing But Nets 2009 Annual Report. www.NothingButNets.net An initiative of the United Nations Foundation, a global, grass-roots campaign to prevent malaria in Africa.
+Nothing But Nets 2009 Annual Report. www.NothingButNets.net An initiative of the United Nations Foundation, a global, grass-roots campaign to prevent malaria in Africa by providing mosquito nets to families in affected areas.
 MDG #6

 Africa Renewal – “Africa Fights AIDS” Reprint of a 2007 publication by the UN Dept. of Public Information.
 Treating AIDS as a weapon of mass destruction, it includes articles on changing male behavior, AIDS prevention among peacekeepers, women and AIDS, recipes for success in Senegal and Uganda, and AIDS orphans.
 MDG #6